akhilpandey95/Js-Playground/data-scrapping/README.md

-Data Scrapping With Node JS
+Data Scrapping With Node Js
 ===========================
 Node JS is a server side language that handles all the requests on a single thread and works on the principle of event loopback as well as callback function.

 Firstly install the npm package manager
 =======================================